Alfred Aho: Career

 Aho and Ullman wrote a series of textbooks on compiling techniques that codified the theory relevant to compiler design.
 Their 1977 textbook Principles of Compiler Design had a green dragon on the front cover and became known as "the green dragon book".
 In 1986 Aho and Ullman were joined by Ravi Sethi to create a new edition, "the red dragon book" (which was briefly shown in the 1995 movie Hackers), and in 2006 also by Monica Lam to create "the purple dragon book".
 The dragon books are used for university courses as well as industry references.

-In 1974, Aho, John Hopcroft, and Ullman wrote the Design and Analysis of Computer Algorithms, codifying some of their early research on algorithms.
+In 1974, Aho, John Hopcroft, and Ullman wrote The Design and Analysis of Computer Algorithms, codifying some of their early research on algorithms.
 This book became one of the most highly cited books in computer science for several decades and helped to stimulate the creation of algorithms and data structures as a central course in the computer science curriculum.

 Aho is also widely known for his co-authorship of the AWK programming language with Peter J. Weinberger and Brian Kernighan (the "A" stands for "Aho").
 As of 2010 Aho's research interests include programming languages, compilers, algorithms, and quantum computing.
 He is part of the Language and Compilers research-group at Columbia University.

 Overall, his works have been cited 81,040 times and he has an h-index of 66, as of May 8, 2019.

-Aho has received many prestigious honors, including the IEEE's John von Neumann Medal and membership in the National Academy of Engineering.
+Aho has received many prestigious honors, including the IEEE's John von Neumann Medal and membership in the National Academy of Engineering and the National Academy of Sciences.
 He was elected a Fellow of the American Academy of Arts and Sciences in 2003.
 He holds honorary doctorates from the University of Waterloo, from the University of Helsinki, and from the University of Toronto.
 He is a Fellow of the American Association for the Advancement of Science, ACM, Bell Labs, and IEEE.